-- 1. Prepare a temporary mount to observe pollen germination. - 2.
-Study the plant population density by quadrat method. - 3.
+- 1. Prepare a temporary mount to observe pollen germination. - Study the plant population density by quadrat method. - 3.
 Study the plant population frequency by quadrat method. - 4.
-Prepare a temporary mount of onion root tip to study mitosis. - 5.
-Isolate DNA from available plant material such as spinach, green pea seeds, papaya, etc.
+Prepare a temporary mount of onion root tip to study mitosis. - Isolate DNA from available plant material such as spinach, green pea seeds, papaya, banana etc.

-B. Study and observer the following (Spotting):
+B. Study and observe the following (Spotting):

-- 1. Flowers adapted to pollination by different agencies (wind, insects, birds). - 2.
-Pollen germination on stigma through a permanent slide or scanning electron micrograph. - 3.
-Identification of stages of gamete development, i.e., T.S. of testis and T.S. of ovary through permanent slides (from grasshopper/mice). - 4.
-Meiosis in onion bud cell or grasshopper testis through permanent slides. - 5.
-T.S. of blastula through permanent slides (Mammalian). - 6.
-Mendelian inheritance using seeds of different colour/sizes of any plant. - 7.
-Prepared pedigree charts of any one of the genetic traits such as rolling of tongue, blood groups, ear lobes, widow's peak and colour blindness.

-- 8. Controlled pollination emasculation, tagging andbagging. - Common disease causing organisms like Ascaris, Entamoeba, Plasmodium, any funguscausing ringworm through permanent slides, models or virtual images or specimens.
-Comment on symptoms of diseases that they cause. - 10.
-Models specimen showing symbolic association in root modules of leguminous plants, Cuscuta on host, lichens. - 11.
-Flash cards models showing examples of homologous and analogous organs.
+- Flowers adapted to pollination by different agencies (wind, insects, birds). - Pollen germination on stigma through a permanent slide or scanning electron micrograph. - Identification of stages of gamete development, i.e., T.S. of testis and T.S. of ovary through permanent slides (from grasshopper/mice). - 4.
+Meiosis in onion bud cell or grasshopper testis through permanent slides. - T.S. of blastula through permanent slides (Mammalian). - 6.
+Mendelian inheritance using seeds of different colour/sizes of any plant. - Prepared pedigree charts of any one of the genetic traits such as rolling of tongue, blood groups, ear lobes, widow's peak and colour blindness. - 8.
+Controlled pollination emasculation, tagging and bagging. - Common disease causing organisms like Ascaris, Entamoeba, Plasmodium, any fungus causing ringworm through permanent slides, models or virtual images or specimens.
+Comment on symptoms of diseases that they cause. - Models specimens showing symbiotic association in lichens, root nodules of leguminous plants, and parasitic mode of nutrition shown by Cuscuta on host. - 11.
+Flash cards / models showing examples of homologous and analogous organs.

-- 1. Biology, Class-XII, Published by NCERT - 2.
-Other related books and manuals brought out by NCERT (consider multimedia also)
+- 1. Biology, Class-XII, Published by NCERT - Other related books and manuals brought out by NCERT (consider multimedia also)

-Question Paper Design Biology Class XII (2024-25)
+Question Paper Design Biology Class XII (2025-26)